OCA/web/web_switch_context_warning/README.rst

     * If the browser don't implement Sharded Worker (http://www.w3.org/TR/workers/#sharedworker), the warning message will not be displayed (there is no polyfill).

-    * Switching company in a separate browser or in private browsing mode will not be detected by this module.
+    * Switching user, database or company in a separate browser or in private browsing mode will not be detected by this module.
 It's a limitation of Shared Worker(limit to browser session, server:port...)

 Bug Tracker